Handling Car Insurance Companies

 - You should beware of delaying tactics.
 Another common tactic in the insurance industry is to try to stall until the statute of limitations runs out.
 They may offer small amounts of money over time to make it seem as though they're helping you.
 They may hold up the process with unexplained delays or unreasonable requests for information.
 That's why you need to take legal action quickly.

 - You shouldn't deal with them alone.
 The insurance company may tell you that you don't need a lawyer, but they're absolutely going to talk to their lawyer.
 They have legal representation, and the only way to get a fair settlement is to have your own advocate.
 That's why you need to contact an accomplished attorney immediately after your accident.

-Don't try to handle the insurance company alone.
+Don’t try to handle the insurance company alone.
 Even meeting with an attorney can substantially increase your recovery, and retaining an attorney is the best way to get full compensation for your accident.
-We strongly encourage you to meet with Mark Morse for a free consultation.
-Call 401-831-0555 today.
+We strongly encourage you to meet with Mark Morse.
+Call (401) 831-0555 today.